Journaling with your non-dominant hand (and answering with the other) is about tapping into your inner child, inner teen, and inner wisdom.

 When I was in my early twenties I went to see a psychic.
 He said I was so full of creative energy that I either needed to start writing books or I was going to start having babies.
 As a young, unwed woman, I panicked and went straight from his office to the nearest bookstore.
-I knew absolutely nothing about writing except that I had gotten a “C” in creative writing in college.
-And, worse yet, at this point in time I really didn’t think I had anything to say.
+I knew absolutely nothing about writing except that I had gotten a ‘C’ in creative writing in college.
+Worse yet, I really didn’t think I had anything to say.
 Ultimately, I didn’t know how to access my inner wisdom.
 Heck, at that point in time, I didn’t think I had any.

 I invite you to explore your inner relationship with all aspects of yourself.
 Simply get blank paper (not lined.)
 Put a pen in each hand.
 Ask a question with your dominant hand based on which aspect of yourself you wish to know.
-If it is your inner child, ask her how she feels, what she loves, how old he/she is—just as you would a child outside of yourself.
-If it is your teen, explore what he/she believes and assist him or her in making new meanings, and empowering him or her to respond in a new way to the world.
+If it is your inner child, ask her (or him) how she feels, what she loves, how old he/she is—just as you would a child outside of yourself.
+If it is your teen, explore what he/she believes, and assist them in making new meanings and empowering them to respond in a new way to the world.
 Learn to love each part of yourself and your life.

 And if it is your inner wisdom, ask for insight, guidance, and clarity.
 Prepare to get reacquainted with your biggest fan and greatest teacher—yourself.